automl/auto-sklearn/CONTRIBUTING.md

 ### I've been asked to rebase my pull request, why and what do I do?
 *   It can often be the case that while you were working on some changes, we may have merged something new into the development branch.

-    This can be a problem because the branch you created was based off the old development branch in and so there are new changes in the automl/auto-sklearn code base you don't have in your branch.
+    This can be a problem because the branch you created was based off the old development branch.
+    This means there are new changes in the automl/auto-sklearn code base you don't have in your forked repo or locally.
-    This is not always an issue, as generally if different parts of the code were touched, they can be merged safely.
+    This is not always an issue, generally if different parts of the code were touched they can be merged safely.
     Either way, if we ask you to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing), it is because it won't merge or we think there may have been overlapping changes between what you were working on and the new code put into the development branch.
 *   First, update the development branch on **your fork**
-    *   The easiest way to do this is go to github.com/{your-username}/auto-sklearn navigate to the development branch and click *fetch upstream*.
+    *   The easiest way to do this is go to *https://github.com/your-username/auto-sklearn*, navigate to the development branch and hit **fetch upstream**.
     *   This will make it so your fork of auto-sklearn is now up to date
 *   Second, we need to go to our clone and pull in these new changes to development
     ```bash